Writing about site-specific website writing

 In February 2022, an are.na channel was created called ‘Code of Conduct of Code’.
 The channel itself hasn’t been maintained much since; at the moment of writing this two years later, it contains nine links and one piece of text.
 Despite the lack of activity within this particular channel, its creation marked an important moment for the two of us in trying to start formulating values and intentions for approaching coding and the World Wide Web at large, a moment which coincided with an invitation from Robida to make their website.

 While the internet is a big place, full of dark corners and walled gardens, somehow we ended up running into the same people there over and over again.
-Whether it was those making the web a little more poetic [1] or those developing hardware in local places in situated manners [2], we seemed to come across a network [3] of those thinking through what the internet could be and how to create for it.
+Whether it was those making the web a little more poetic [1] or those developing hardware in local places and situated manners [2], we seemed to come across a network [3] of those thinking through what the internet could be and how to create for it.
 In the years that the two of us got to know each other, we often exchanged links to these kinds of online gems and added bits to the ‘handmade web’ [4] ourselves, revelling in how we felt more hopeful about the web again.
 Whereas most mainstream platforms incite addictive doomscrolling, these small handmade sites encouraged a way of spending time on the web that felt more healthy and somehow also more connected to life outside of it.

 The commission from Robida came in like a perfect opportunity to put our shared values around coding into practice more deliberately and try out a process that fit our desire to overcome the common disconnect between work within digital realms and life in physical surroundings.
 We had never been to Topolò, only heard and saw fragments from afar, so we were determined to immerse ourselves in the physical site that houses most of the collective – her members and activities – in order to imbue a sense of place in its online counterpart.